LadyKerr/gh-copilot-talk/renderatl/slides.md

 <!--
 Langchain is a framework that was developed to make it easier for any developer to build their own LLM powered application.
-It currently suports 2 languages - Python and Javascript.
+It currently suports 2 languages - Python and Javascript and allows you to interact with multiple LLMs without losing your mind.

+So with Langchain you can use, GPT-4, Gemini, Claude, all in one place.
+And you can use then chain responses together to create a more complex response.

 -->